andrenajuric/README-generator/README.md

   ## Contribution

   This project was built by Andrena Juric.
 If you'd like to collaborate, you may clone the repo and make a pull request.

   ## Contact Info

-  You may contact me via email or connect with me via GitHub if you have any questions
+  You may contact me via email or GitHub if you have any questions.

   * Email: ajuric.uw@gmail.com.
   * GitHub: andrenajuric.